dat185/loop/README.md

 # Loop Go

 Basic asynchronous loop for an Array [] or Object {} that can return an accumulated object and modify it.
+Also, this has option to deep loop for complex Object.

 ### Async/Await Style